Apple, Facebook, YouTube and Spotify remove 'Alex Jones Show,' Infowars over hate speech

 Talk about a rough Monday morning.
-Pundit Alex Jones found his radio and video show, and other content produced by the far-right site Infowars, expunged from Apple, Facebook, Spotify and YouTube.
+Pundit Alex Jones found his radio and video show, and other content produced by the far-right site Infowars, removed from Apple, Facebook, Spotify and YouTube.

 The cumulative actions represent the largest efforts yet against Jones, a conspiracy theorist who most famously promoted the idea that the 2012 Sandy Hook elementary school shooting never happened and was staged.
 Several families affected by the shooting, and an FBI agent who responded to the attack, have sued Jones for defamation.
 He is seeking to have the cases dismissed.